-Over the past 40 years, the trucking industry has been substantially deregulated and rates and services are largely free of regulatory controls.
-Nevertheless, the trucking industry remains subject to regulation by many federal, state and local governmental agencies, and these authorities have broad powers over matters ranging from the authority to engage in motor carrier operations, motor carrier registration, driver hours of service, safety and fitness of transportation equipment and drivers, insurance requirements, employment practices, taxation, data privacy and security, financial reporting, fuel efficiency and emissions standards and the transportation and handling of hazardous materials.
+The trucking industry is subject to regulation by many federal, state and local government agencies in the U.S., and these authorities have broad powers over matters ranging from the authority to engage in motor carrier operations, motor carrier registration, driver hours of service, safety and fitness of transportation equipment and drivers, port security, insurance requirements, employment practices, taxation, data privacy and security, certain mergers and acquisitions, financial reporting, fuel efficiency and emissions standards and the transportation and handling of hazardous materials.
+Regulatory requirements, and changes in regulatory requirements or guidance, may adversely affect our business or the economics of the industry by requiring changes in operating practices that could influence the demand for and increase the costs of providing transportation services.